osqp/osqp/docs/advanced/profiling.rst

 ~~~~~~~~~~~~~

 To use `Intel VTune`_ to profile OSQP with the profiler annotations, run a `Hotspot` analysis, and ensure the
-`Analyze user tasksm events and counters` option is selected.
+`Analyze user tasks, events and counters` option is selected.
-Once run, the OSQP annotations can be seen in the application's trace in the `Platform` timeline view, and also in the tooltip when
+Once run, the OSQP annotations can be seen in the application's trace in the `Platform` timeline view, and
-the mouse hovers over an item in the timeline, as shown below.
+also in the tooltip when the mouse hovers over an item in the timeline, as shown below.

 .. image:: ../_static/img/VTune_Timeline.png
     :alt: Sample VTune timeline panel